 How do we imagine the future?
 What kinds of landscapes, which bodies, whose voices, what types of powers and privileges are included?
 How do we plan to start living it now?
 This FIG will explore different socio-ecological visions of the future that are now emerging from our uneven planetary conditions.
-We’ll focus especially on how legacies of inequity, exclusion, and degradation are making possible alternate ways of understanding the world and humanity, and inspiring diverse movements for social and environmental justice, and inspiring new models and practices for building more just futures.
+We’ll focus especially on how legacies of inequity, exclusion, and degradation are making possible alternate ways of understanding the world and humanity, guiding diverse movements for social and environmental justice, and inspiring new models and practices for building more just futures.
 We’ll develop the insights we learn together into pathways for action and invite others to join us.